MileHacker Logo

 • Donate to charities: Research local NGOs for effective, sustainable contributions.

-• Ethical tours: Select tours that clearly show community benefits.
+• Ethical tours: Select tours that clearly show community advantages.

 Supporting Local Businesses

 Your travel choices directly shape the economic landscape of Johannesburg's communities.
-Engage ethically to ensure your visit benefits local people and places.
+Engage ethically to secure your visit benefits local people and places.

 Dining Local